pasmopy/breast_cancer/transcriptomic_data/README.md

 ## Merge TCGA and CCLE data
  1. Merge TCGA data download with `downloadTCGA()` and CCLE data download with `downloadCCLE()`
  2. Run ComBat-seq program to remove batch effects between TCGA and CCLE datasets
- 3. Output total read counts of all samples in order to decide the cutoff value of total read counts for `Normalization()`
+ 3. Output total read counts of all samples in order to decide the cutoff value of total read counts for `normalization()`

     ```R
      mergeTCGAandCCLE(outputesult = FALSE)